IwakuraRein/Bliss/README.md

 ## Grass Generation

-I partition the camera frustum in to tiles and use the compute shader to generate grass blades in each tile.
+I partition the camera frustum into tiles and use the compute shader to generate grass blades in each tile.

 ![](Doc/tiles.png)

-The compute shader determines the V0 and the orientaion of the grass blades by blue noise, and update V1 and V2 based on the force field.
+The compute shader determines the V0 and the orientation of the grass blades by blue noise, and updates V1 and V2 based on the force field.
 There is a global force field sampled from a perlin noise, and a local force field stored in grass blades' states.
 After the compute shader, `DrawMeshInstancedIndirect` is invoked 3 times (corresponding to the LOD) to render the grass blades.

-The states of a grass blade is stored into a struct:
+The state of a grass blade is stored in a struct:

 ```c
 struct GrassRenderProperty {